tk-aria/UnityNuGet/readme.md

 ## Adding a package to the registry

-This service provides only a [curated list](registry.json) of NuGet packages
+This service provides only a [curated list](registry.json) of NuGet packages.

 Your NuGet package needs to respect a few constraints in order to be listed in the curated list:

-- It must have non-preview versions (e.g `1.0.0` but not `1.0.0-preview.1`)
+- It must have non-preview versions (e.g `1.0.0` but not `1.0.0-preview.1`).
-- It must provide at least `.NETStandard2.0` (and optionally `.NETStandard2.1`) assemblies as part of its package
+- It must provide at least `.NETStandard2.0` (and optionally `.NETStandard2.1`) assemblies as part of its package.

-You can send a PR to this repository to modify the [registry.json](registry.json) file (don't forget to maintain the alphabetical order)
+You can send a PR to this repository to modify the [registry.json](registry.json) file (don't forget to maintain the alphabetical order and format).

 You also need to **specify the lowest version of your package that has support for `.NETStandard2.0`** upward so that other packages depending on your package have a chance to work with.

 Beware that **all transitive dependencies of the package** must be **explicitly listed** in the registry as well.

-> NOTE:
+> [!NOTE]
 >
-> - We reserve the right to decline a package to be available through this service
+> - We reserve the right to decline a package to be available through this service.
 > - The server will be updated only when a new version tag is pushed on the main branch.

 ## Compatibility